Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 > What do you think is **required** for a private lessoning _Mobile App_?

-The first real question is a direct question towards the core of the discussion: what, in your opinion, is **required** (emphasis on _required_) for a _Mobile App_ in this domain?
+The first real question is a direct question towards the core of the discussion.
+It is asked what is **required** (emphasis on _required_) for a _Mobile App_ in this domain.
 The objective is to let the interviewee brainstorm as much as possible with fresh mind, in order to let all of their ideas come out.

 - [ ] QUESTION 3: **FEEDBACK**